2018 - Real Estate Weekly LEADING LADIES

 The Wall Street Journal: How Brokers Solved a Brooklyn Property Puzzle

-industry trends throughout her more than 30 years in the business.
-She has a impeccable
+her more than 30 years in the business.
+She has an impeccable decades-long

 knowledge, experience and a solid reputation of commitment to her customers.

 Adelaide has sold over 1,400 properties valued at over $20 billion in every asset class, including multifamily, retail, office, SROs, IMDs, co-ops and condo sales, unsold shares, retail condos, partnership interests, loans, note sales, hotels, air rights, inclusionary rights, assemblages, developments and garages.
 She has sold over $1.4 billion in the last six years, spanning NYC, Miami, Boston, Chicago and most of the northeast corridor.